perfsonar/debian-docker-buildmachines/README.md

 # Debian/Ubuntu build and testing containers
+This repository provides some scripts and a Docker setup to build Debian/Ubuntu packages out of the other perfSONAR source repositories.

-This directoy needs to be at the same level as the other perfSONAR repositories that you want to build package for.
-It provides some scripts and a Docker setup to build Debian/Ubuntu packages out of a perfSONAR source repository.
-The currently checked-out branch will be built.
+This directoy needs to be at the same level as the other perfSONAR repositories that you want to build.
+The checked-out branch of the source repo will be built.
+You'll also need the [distribution](https://github.com/perfsonar/distribution/) perfSONAR repository cloned at the same level as the source repositories, the setup currently uses the 5.0.0 branch of this distribution repository.

 These scripts rely heavily on Docker and a working `docker buildx` setup.